EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * strangehorizon on Freesound (Source of Gong sound effect)
 * uEffects on Freesound (Source of Soccer Ball Bag sound effect)
 * egolessdub on FreeSound (Source for key pickup sound)
+* VKProduktion on FreeSound (Source for switch sound)
 * decipher8996 (Used tutorial video to make jump-through-platform)
 * DevWorm (Used tutorial video on "Top Down AI Enemy Movement" to fix the SWIMMING states for Companion)
 * Nkzar (Gave me tips on fixing collision/animation related stuff)